id-Software/Quake-III-Arena/opengl2-readme.md

                                      0.05 - Standard depth. (default)
                                      0.1  - Looks broken.

+*  `r_pbr`                          - Enable physically based rendering.
+                                   Experimental, will not look correct without
+                                   assets meant for it.
+                                     0 - No. (default)
+                                     1 - Yes.

 Cvars for image interpolation and generation:

 *  `r_imageUpsample`                - Use interpolation to artifically increase